 For some weeks now, I’ve been preparing for a new semester.
 That means getting ready to teach a new batch of energetic accounting students about the importance of – not debits and credits – but of conceptual frameworks.
 That may be surprising to some, but it shouldn’t be.
 Accounting may be the language of business, but, as I tell my students, conceptual frameworks are the language of accounting.

 As a student of conceptual frameworks, I’m convinced that these frameworks aren’t just esoteric pontifications.
 Instead, they play two crucial roles for accounting standard setters.
 First and foremost, they provide an intellectual grounding in core principles and objectives that guide standard-setting efforts.
-Second, they provide a common set of language that improves the ability of a standard setter to communicate ideas and intentions – both internally within the organization and externally when engaged with key stakeholders as part of a transparent, market-informed, standard-setting process.
+Second, they provide a common set of language that improves the ability of a standard setter to communicate ideas and intentions – both internally within the organisation and externally when engaged with key stakeholders as part of a transparent, market-informed, standard-setting process.

 If that type of conceptual clarity is important when discussing the likes of revenues and expenses, it is no less needed when discussing the components of sustainability information.
 That’s why I’m excited that, over the course of the past year, the Standards Board at SASB has been focusing on strengthening two key governance documents: our Conceptual Framework and our Rules of Procedure.